JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_recommended_policy_changes2.md

 ## Summary of recommended new policies

-### (1) All school district personnel at all WA school districts should come under statewide salary schedules.
+### (1) All school district personnel at all WA public school districts should come under statewide salary schedules.
 ### (2) There should be no local Enrichment Levies that certain school districts still incorrectly call EP&O Levies.
 ### (3) Excessive, spiraling school district administrator compensations should be prohibited.
 ### (4) All capital projects for public school districts (traditional public school districts and public charter schools) should be completely funded with State allocated funding.